BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 Fusarium fungi produce trichothecene mycotoxins.
 Fusarium molds are among the most common field pathogens infecting cereal grains and other food commodities.
 They can infect crops in the field or storage and produce potent mycotoxins, such as deoxynivalenol (DON), Nivalenol, Zearalenone, HT-2 toxin, and T-2 toxin, among others.11,23,24 DON is the most common trichothecene mycotoxin in the food supply.
 It is also known as “Vomitoxin.”11

-There is a neurotoxin that is used in stored grains called Aluminum phosphide.
+There is a neurotoxin called Aluminum phosphide that is used in stored grains.
 It is a broad-spectrum fumigation pesticide.
 After it absorbs water, it produces highly toxic phosphine gas.
-It is targeting insects but I wonder if it also selects for fungi.
+This substance targets insects but also appears to change the microbiome of the stored grain, decreasing certain bacterial species and favoring Fusarium growth and the production of DON.

 DON can impair the functioning of the gastrointestinal, immune, and nervous systems and alter the microbiome landscape.20,25-28 Low-dose, chronic exposure typical in the human diet can stimulate the immune system (increase inflammation), cause gastrointestinal distress, inhibit protein synthesis (your body’s ability to make new proteins), inhibit wound healing, and may cause growth stunting in children.11,12,20,29-32 At higher doses, DON has been shown to cause immune suppression, nausea, vomiting, abdominal pain, headache, diarrhea, the malabsorption of nutrients, intestinal hemorrhaging, dizziness, and fever.
 18 Because of its gastrointestinal effects, it has been studied extensively for its potential role in inflammatory bowel disease, Celiac disease, and irritable bowel syndrome.
 3,10,11,23,33